wiertz/whisper-transcribe/README.md

 whisper transcription with speaker diarization

 # Installation
-Make sure to use Python 3.9.16 and create a new virtual environment
+Make sure to use Python 3.9.16 and create a new virtual environment.
+After activating the environment, run the following commands to install all dependencies.

 ```
 pip install --upgrade pip